Section 2: Foundational Standards

 Section 6: Rules and References

-HL7 Decision Support Service (DSS), Release 1 may also go by the following names or acronyms:
+HL7 Decision Support Service (DSS) may also go by the following names or acronyms:

 - Clinical decision support system vendors